ABA therapy

 • Should siblings be kept in a separate area of the home or will they be present and participate in the sessions?

-Your BCBA can help clarify all of those questions for you to ensure everyone is on the same page with what you and your other family members will be doing during the therapy sessions.
+Open communication with your BCBA can help clarify all of those questions and ensure everyone is on the same page throughout the therapy process.

 2. What will a typical ABA therapy session look like?